-Legally speaking, paternity leave is the time a new father takes off work for the birth, adoption, or foster care placement of a new child.
-Though few men take paternity leave, both state and federal law provide new fathers with a right to take paternity leave.
-California's Paid Family Leave law even entitles a new father to partial pay, up to a cap, during his paternity leave.
+Paternity leave is the time a new father takes off work for the birth, adoption, or foster care placement of a new child.
+An increasing number of fathers are choosing to take paternity leave, which is proven to have long-lasting benefits for kids and families.
+State and federal law provide new dads with a right to take paternity leave.
+California's Paid Family Leave law even entitles a new father to partial pay, up to a cap, during paternity leave.
+Here are key FAQs about paternity leave in California.

 How Long Is Paternity Leave in California?